What extra gear should you really pack travelling with children (and what to leave at home!)

 Have you read our infant ultimate guide to baby bassinets? essential reading for baby flying

 What to save your money on

 Another one you may have seen doing the rounds for a number of years as the “must-have” buying accessory is the Infant Airplane Seat.
-It does look handy, but honestly, given our extensive long-haul flying experience, I can’t see this being of much more than very short term help.
+It does look handy, but honestly, given our extensive long-haul flying experience, I can’t see this being much more than very short-term help.
 Maybe on a short domestic flight where you know seat in front won’t be reclined and your baby is under a few months old?

 On the plus side, it can also double as a chair wrap for feeding but I must say, after trying several different versions of these wrap-on feeding chairs, none of the Globetrotters have ever enjoyed using them – seriously save your money on this one folks!